johnhayn-es/johnhayn-es/_posts/2019-12-27-setting-up-jekyll.md

 * Helpful features; can I build upon the simple theme by integrating plugins, such as search?
 * SEO optimisations; can I build a site that generates inbound traffic by optimising blog posts for SEO?

+### Roadmap
+There is no set timeframe for this project, but I will approach the set up in the following order:

+1. ~Set up Jekyll~
+2. ~Install a custom theme~
+3. Set up / transfer blog content
+4. Create a page template for portfolio projects
+5. Build-out pages for portfolio projects